MihirBafna/clarify/README.md

 git clone --recurse-submodules https://github.com/MihirBafna/clarify.git cd clarify
 ```
-To install dependencies with conda (recommended), use either the requirements.txt or the environment.yml.
-Some manual installation (via pip) will also be required.
+To install dependencies with conda (recommended), follow the instructions provided in the [installation.md](./installation.md)

 ## Data
 Three datasets were utilized for evaluation: